Timothy McVeigh: Early life

-McVeigh was born on April 23, 1968, in Lockport, New York, the only son and the second of three children of his Irish American parents, Noreen Mildred "Mickey" Hill (1945–2007) and William McVeigh.
+Timothy James McVeigh was born on April 23, 1968, in Lockport, New York, the only son and the second of three children of his Irish American parents, Noreen Mildred "Mickey" Hill and William McVeigh.
 In 1866, McVeigh's great-great-grandfather Edward McVeigh emigrated from Ireland and settled in Niagara County.
 After McVeigh's parents divorced when he was ten years old, he was raised by his father in Pendleton, New York.

 McVeigh claimed to have been a target of bullying at school, and he took refuge in a fantasy world where he imagined retaliating against the bullies.
-At the end of his life, he stated his belief that the United States government is the ultimate bully.

-Most who knew McVeigh remember him as being very shy and withdrawn, while a few described him as an outgoing and playful child who withdrew as an adolescent.
+Most who knew McVeigh remember him as being very shy and withdrawn while a few described him as an outgoing and playful child who withdrew as an adolescent.
 He is said to have had only one girlfriend as an adolescent; he later told journalists that he did not have any idea how to impress girls.

-While in high school McVeigh became interested in computers, and hacked into government computer systems on his Commodore 64 under the handle The Wanderer, taken from the song by Dion (DiMucci).
-In his senior year he was named "most promising computer programmer" of Starpoint Central High School, as well as "Most Talkative" by his classmates as a joke as he did not speak much but had relatively poor grades until his 1986 graduation.
+While in high school McVeigh became interested in computers, and hacked into government computer systems on his Commodore 64 under the handle The Wanderer, taken from the song by Dion DiMucci.
+In his senior year he was named "most promising computer programmer" of Starpoint Central High School (as well as "Most Talkative" by his classmates as a joke as he did not speak much) but had relatively poor grades until his 1986 graduation.

 He was introduced to firearms by his grandfather.
-McVeigh told people of his wish to become a gun shop owner, and sometimes took firearms to school to impress his classmates.
-He became intensely interested in gun rights as well as the Second Amendment to the United States Constitution after he graduated from high school, and read magazines such as Soldier of Fortune.
+McVeigh told people of his wish to become a gun shop owner and sometimes took firearms to school to impress his classmates.
+He became intensely interested in gun rights as well as the Second Amendment to the United States Constitution after he graduated from high school and read magazines such as Soldier of Fortune.
 He briefly attended Bryant & Stratton College before dropping out.
 After dropping out of college, McVeigh worked as an armored car guard and was noted by co-workers as being obsessed with guns.
 One co-worker recalled an instance when McVeigh came to work "looking like Pancho Villa" as he was wearing bandoliers.